 Anger is a common raw emotion that everyone experiences at some point in their lives.
 It is triggered because of a specific circumstance – someone treating you poorly, too much to deal with, smallest actual or even perceived transgression.
 It can be due to feelings of jealousy, entitlement or the lack of desire to behave in a way a person should.

 Many anger issues are nonsensical outbursts where the individual is perfectly capable but unwilling to control them.
 Here’s how you can deal with angry outbursts and mood swings.

-When you're up against something that bring out your anger or explode your senses, it is better to step away for as long as you can.
+When you're up against something that brings out your anger or explodes your senses, it is better to step away from as long as you can.
 Take some time to yourself or move to something else.
 You can make a visit to the restroom at that moment or try breathing exercises to make things normal.
 Another popular technique is to count till 10 when you’re angry; make that 100 when you’re very angry.

 Frustration, hurt and fear are the three emotions that lead to angry outbursts.
 You need to learn to balance your emotions to get to the source of your anger.
 To prevent future angry outbursts, be honest with yourself and others about your feelings.